 The URL Content Redirection feature uses the following process to apply client and agent rules:

-- When a user clicks a link in a remote application or desktop, the client rules are checked first.
+- When a user clicks a link in a published application or remote desktop, the client rules are checked first.

 - If the URL matches a client rule, the agent rules are checked next.

-- If there is a conflict between the agent rules and the client rules, the link is opened locally.
-In this case, the URL is opened on the agent machine.
+- If a conflict exists between the agent and client rules, the link opens locally.
+In this example, the URL opens on the agent machine.

-- If there is no conflict, the URL is redirected to the client.
+- If no conflicts exist, the URL is redirected to the client.

-In the example, the client and agent rules conflict because URLs with mycompany.com are a subset of all URLs.
-Because of this conflict, URLs that include mycompany.com are opened locally.
-If you click a link that includes mycompany.com in the URL while in a remote desktop, the URL is opened on that remote desktop.
-If you click a link with mycompany.com in the URL in it from a client system, the URL is opened on the client.
+In this example, the client and agent rules conflict because URLs that include mycompany.com are a subset of all URLs.
+Because of this conflict, URLs that include mycompany.com open locally.
+If you click a link that includes mycompany.com in the URL while in a remote desktop, the URL opens in that remote desktop.
+If you click a link that includes mycompany.com in the URL from a client system, the URL opens on the client.